Testing Gemma 4 Local Execution on MacBook (16GB) — From Model Selection with Ollama to UI Building and Practical Project Implementation

 model weights device=Metal size="10.0 GiB"

-model weights device=CPU size="7.3 GiB" ← Overflowing to CPU because it doesn't fit on GPU
+model weights device=CPU size="7.3 GiB" ← Overflowing to CPU because it doesn't fit in GPU

 total memory size="18.8 GiB" ← Required memory 18.8GB > Available 11.8GB

 The screen completely froze.
-After 13 minutes of being unable to operate, I received an HTTP 500 error.
+After 13 minutes of being inoperable, I received an HTTP 500 error.

 SCR-20260406-jdiw

-Parts that couldn't fit in GPU memory overflowed (offloaded) to CPU memory, and data transfer between GPU↔CPU became a bottleneck, making the entire machine unresponsive.
+Parts that didn't fit in GPU memory overflowed (offloaded) to CPU memory, and the data transfer between GPU↔CPU became a bottleneck, making the entire machine unresponsive.

 ollama rm gemma4:26b